Zhuhai: Colleges and universities

 A number of other colleges and universities are also located in or near Zhuhai.
 Beijing Normal University Zhuhai Campus was created as a new model university.
 Besides its high quality of education, it is more internationally oriented than many universities in China.
 Many students here prepare to go abroad to finish their junior and senior years.

 Primary and secondary education

 Despite the shortage of higher education, Zhuhai government has been paying a lot of attention to primary and secondary education.
-From 2007, high school students in Zhuhai needn't pay school fees anymore.
+Since the autumn of 2007, students with local household registration are provided with twelve years of free education through primary and secondary school.

 As a result, there are many famous high schools in Zhuhai.
 Zhuhai No.1 High School (ZH1Z) is one of the most competitive high schools in Guangdong Province, and also a member of the Guangdong "Six Schools Union".

 Dulwich International High School Zhuhai, QSI International School of Zhuhai, and Zhuhai International School serve expatriates and/or use foreign educational systems.